fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 8.6.0 =
+* [Added] Adds methods to the vehicle class to output down payment and payment in dollar-formatted strings like the price.
+* [Added] Now provides a type argument when registering meta keys for the Vehicle post type.
+* [Changed] Add and refactor some methods in the vehicle class to make the Carfax report URL and YouTube video URL available as methods.
+* [Changed] Tweak the registration of vehicle attribute taxonomies so they will be visible in the block editor.
+* [Fixed] Fixes a bug in a `the_content` filter when there are no templates in the theme to display vehicles.

+= 8.5.0 =
+* [Added] Added `show_ui` arguments when creating vehicle attribute taxonomies so a new add-on plugin, Show All Taxonomies, can filter this data and reveal all our taxonomies to dashboard users.

 = 8.4.0 =
 * [Added] Allows updating of serialized meta fields via the REST API via an update callback.